 “We, the organizers, operate on the idea that the best way to design the future of these areas is to meaningfully engage youth in the decisions that will impact them and generations to come.”

-The Canadian Rockies Youth Summit (and thus network) was born out of the work of high school students studying human impacts on National Parks.
-These students decided to get other youth involved and as a result, our organization was born!
+The Canadian Rockies Youth Network was born out of the work of high school students studying human impacts on National Parks.
+These students decided to get other youth involved and as a result, our organization was born.

 Director of Operations and Technology, Co-Founder of the Canadian Rockies Youth Summit

 Grade 12 Student

 Central Memorial High School

 Alexander Stratmoen is a grade 12 student currently studying at Central Memorial High School in Calgary Alberta.
 He began working on the Canadian Rockies Youth Summit in grade ten after his friend Ben became frustrated with the lack of youth voice in conservation.
 Alexander is passionate about bringing more opportunities to youth, and after previously working on a platform to get more youth engaged in volunteering with Ben and Lucas this seemed like a natural extension of his work.